mo-kiani/mixology/alien_brain_hemmorage.md

 4. Drop the Irish Cream in, so it pulls some of the curacao down with it, and maybe 'wakes up' the grenadine a bit too.

+## Credits
+Thank you Tipsy Bartender for exposing me to this awesome drink recipe!